-Before most students join Goldwyn, their special educational needs have usually been identified and recorded in their EHCP and/or in SEN Support records at their previous placement.
+Before most students join Goldwyn, their special educational needs and/or disability have usually been identified and recorded in their EHCP and/or in SEND Support records at their previous placement.

-However, it is also possible that a student has, or may develop, special educational needs that have not been identified before.
+However, it is also possible that a student has, or may develop, special educational needs and/or a disability that has not been identified before.
 When necessary, Goldwyn will use observations and/or further assessment to find out more about a student's individual learning needs so that the correct kind of support can be provided.

-Goldwyn uses a range of ways to identify and assess SEN, including
+Goldwyn uses a range of ways to identify and assess SEND, including